 Columnea gloriosa is also called Goldfish Plant for the appearance of its flowers.
-It is ideal for a hanging basket in a greenhouse or sunroom.
-It has long slender pendulous branches with opposite pairs of slightly hairy green leaves.
-Bright scarlet, tubular flowers with yellow throats appear at every leaf joint.
-Long stems can reach up to 3 feet (90 cm).
-This plant is a perennial and can live 30 years with good care.
-It is native to Central and South America and the Caribbean.
+It is a perennial plant and can live 30 years with good care.
+This plant is ideal for a hanging basket in a greenhouse or sunroom.
+It has long, slender, drooping branches with opposite pairs of green, slightly hairy leaves.
+The branches can grow up to 3 feet (90 cm) long.
+Flowers are tubular, bright scarlet with yellow throats, and appear at every leaf joint.
+This species is native to Central and South America and the Caribbean.

 Growing Conditions and General Care